CUNY-CL/yoyodyne-pretrained/README.md

 We welcome contributions using the fork-and-pull model.

+## For developers

+This section contains instructions for the Yoyodyne-Pretrained maintainers.

+### Releasing

+1. Create a new branch.
+E.g., if you want to call this branch "release":
+    `git checkout -b release`
+2. Sync your fork's branch to the upstream master branch.
+E.g., if the upstream remote is called "upstream": `git pull upstream master`
+3. Increment the version field in [`pyproject.toml`](pyproject.toml).
+4. Stage your changes: `git add pyproject.toml`.
+5. Commit your changes: `git commit -m "your commit message here"`
+6. Push your changes.
+E.g., if your branch is called "release":
+    `git push origin release`
+7. Submit a PR for your release and wait for it to be merged into `master`.
+8. Tag the `master` branch's last commit.
+The tag should begin with `v`; e.g., if the new version is 3.1.4, the tag should be `v3.1.4`.
+This can be done:
+    -   on GitHub itself: click the "Releases" or "Create a new release" link on the right-hand side of the Yoyodyne GitHub page) and follow the dialogues.
+    -   from the command-line using `git tag`.
+9. Build the new release: `python -m build`
+10. Upload the result to PyPI: `twine upload dist/*`

 ## References

 Rothe, S., Narayan, S., and Severyn, A. 2020.
 Leveraging pre-trained checkpoints